Conditional Image Generation by Conditioning Variational Auto-Encoders: Inpainting for Bayesian Experimental Design

-We experiment on the NIH Chest X-ray 14 dataset~\cite{wang2017chestx} with images downsampled to $256\times256$.
-We simulate a scanner which returns a $64 \times 64$ pixel patch from this image.
-BOED can be used to select scan locations for an x-ray without necessarily performing an automated diagnosis.
-However, to quantify the informativeness of the chosen locations, \cref{fig:boed-auroc} shows the results of using $g$ to perform a diagnosis, or classification, based on the chosen scan locations.
-We show results for diagnosing four different illnesses.
+We experiment on the NIH Chest X-ray 14 dataset~\citep{wang2017chestx} at $256\times256$ resolution.
+We simulate a scanner which returns a $64 \times 64$ pixel patch from this image, and the task is to diagnose the binary presence or absence of an illness.
+We run separate experiments diagnosing each of edema, effusion, infiltration and ``no finding'' (an additional label meaning there are no diagnosed illnesses).
+With appropriate data, this framework could be extended to also infer the severity of a given illness.
+We envisage BOED being used to select scan locations for an x-ray without necessarily performing an automated diagnosis.
+However, to quantify the informativeness of the chosen locations, \cref{fig:boed} shows the results of using $g$ to perform a diagnosis, or classification, based on the chosen scan locations.
 Since the conditional distribution $g$ (used to estimate the EIG) depends on which illness we are classifying, the choice of scan locations is different in each case.
-We compare against baselines which choose scan coordinates without AIPO; see \cref{sec:supp-boed} for details.
-Our method (denoted EIG) leads to performance much closer to the upper bound given by a CNN with access to the entire image.
-Another benefit is that the choice of scan locations is highly interpretable; we can see why a particular coordinate was chosen with visualisations similar to \cref{fig:xray-boed}.
-This shows several quantities from \cref{eq:new-eig}: the sampled images $\I{}^{(n)}$; the information gain given each $\I{}^{(n)}$ for all values of $c_t$; and finally the EIG for each value of $c_t$.
+We compare against a baseline where the image completion is performed by CoModGAN (our best-performing image completion baseline) rather than IPA, as well as numerous baselines which choose scan locations without image completion; see \cref{sec:supp-boed} for details.

+Our method (denoted EIG-IPA) narrowly but consistently outperforms EIG-CoModGAN.
+We hypothesise that this is due to the aforementioned tendency of CoModGAN to sometimes collapse to a single mode of the posterior, and exhibit an example of this behaviour on the x-ray dataset in \cref{supp:image-samples}.
+In the BOED context, such ``overconfident'' image completion could lead to salient scan locations being ignored.
+Nonetheless, both EIG-IPA and EIG-CoModGAN significantly outperform the other baselines, giving performance much closer to the upper bound of a CNN with access to the entire image.
+Another benefit of the ``EIG-'' approaches is that the choice of scan locations is highly interpretable; we can see why a particular location was chosen with visualisations similar to the right of \cref{fig:boed}.
+This shows the sampled images $\I{}^{(n)}$ and the estimated EIG for each $\coord{}_t$.
+In \cref{sec:supp-boed}, we show that we can further quantify the contribution of each $\I{}^{(n)}$ to the estimated EIG for each $\coord{}_t$.